fistfulofyen/MCM_FA_AUTO_REPORT/README.md

 # Student Data Analysis with Pandas

 This repository contains a Python script that utilizes the Pandas library to analyze student data from a CSV file.
-The script performs various data manipulations and calculations to obtain statistics based on specific criteria.
+The script performs various data manipulations and calculations to obtain statistics based on FA specific criteria.

 ## Getting Started